bamsrud01/TOP-Ruby-Work/README.md

   This file accepts an array representing stock prices, one per day.
 Given these prices, the file will return two days: The day to buy and the day to sell.
 By following these guidelines, the user's profit will be maximized.

+### 03. Substring Counter

+  This file accepts a string, as well as a dictionary array.
+The file will test the string, keeping track of which dictionary items appeared in the string, as well as the number of times they occur, case insensitive.

 ## Author

 - Barrett Amsrud